NevanPham/Cryptographic-Watermarking-for-LLM/README.md

    - Paraphrase 30% of sentences (T5 model)
 3. Runs detection on all variants
 4. Saves results to `evaluation/evaluation_results/analysis_results.json`
+5. By default only the first 100 prompts are evaluated.
+Pass `--max-prompts 300` (or any number ≤ total prompts) when you want the full sweep.

 **Expected output files:**
 ```